 Proposed WGQ Standard No. 4.3.z1

-On Customer Activities web pages data elements should be organized in the logical groupings as defined in the Data Group specifications in the related data dictionary.
+On Customer Activities web pages, data elements should be organized in the groupings as defined in the Data Group specifications in the applicable data dictionary.
+Where Data Groups are not specified in the applicabledata dictionary, grouping of the data elements should be at the option of the Transportation Service Provider.

 Proposed Modified Standard No. 2.3.32

-On the Flowing Gas Web pages, data should be organized in logical groupings, where specified in the related data dictionaries.

-Note: NAESB WGQ Standard No. 2.4.6,‘Measured Volume Audit Statement’,is very data intensive and lends itself well to EDI.
-It may be too intensive for a visual display and is not required to be supported on Customer Activity Web sites.
+NAESB WGQ Standard No. 2.4.6Measured Volume Audit Statementis a mutually agreeable data set.If supported, it is not required to be displayed on the Customer Activities Web site.